open-mmlab/mmsegmentation/docs/en/advanced_guides/data_flow.md

 MMSegmentation defines the default data format at [PackSegInputs](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/mmseg/datasets/transforms/formatting.py#L12), it's the last component of `train_pipeline` and `test_pipeline`.
 Please refer to [data transform documentation](https://mmsegmentation.readthedocs.io/en/dev-1.x/advanced_guides/transforms.html) for more information about data transform `pipeline`.

 Without any modifications, the return value of PackSegInputs is usually a `dict` and has only two keys, `inputs` and `data_samples`.
-The following pseudo-code shows the data types of the data loader output, `inputs` is the list of input tensors to the model and `data_samples` contains a list of input images' meta information and corresponding ground truth.
+The following pseudo-code shows the data types of the data loader output in mmseg, which is a batch of fetched data samples from the dataset, and data loader packs them into a dictionary of the list. `inputs` is the list of input tensors to the model and `data_samples` contains a list of input images' meta information and corresponding ground truth.

 ```python
 dict(